LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-three/exercises/_index.md

 creating its own bike sharing program.
 You have been tasked to see how the first 2 years went in DC to anticipate any factors that might affect usability such as weather, seasons, or holidays.

 A few questions have been provided to help guide your thoughts in this exercise.
+Remember, sometimes we may want to report on a field as a Measure AND a Dimension. **We can do this by creating a duplicate of the original field and renaming it to be either `field name - measure` or `field name - dimension` depending on our use case.**

 ### EDA